Cronocide/bluebubbles_bot/README.md

 `USE_PRIVATE_API` : Whether or not to use the Private API in BlueBubbles.
 Default is `false`

+## Configuring Skills

+Each skill consumes it's own environment variables to configure and run.
+Here are some of the configurable options for the included skills:

+### chatgpt.py

+`OPENAI_API_KEY` : The API key to OpenAI, from OpenAI.

+`OPENAI_ORGANIZATION` : The Organization ID from OpenAI.

+`RESPONSE_PREAMBLE` : Instructions to ChatGPT for how it should respond and behave, given as a preamble for any conversation with it.
+A default preamble is provided (see [persona/skills/chatgpt.py](chatgpt.py).

 ## Justification

 Initially all I wanted to do was translate Apple Music links to Spotify links and vice-versa.
 But building platforms is more fun than building tools.